Adult attention deficit hyperactivity disorder: Pathophysiology

-United States medical and mental health professionals follow the Diagnostic and Statistical Manual of Mental Disorders (DSM) of the American Psychiatric Association; the International Classification of Diseases (ICD) published by the World Health Organisation (WHO) is often used by health professionals elsewhere.

-Until recently ADHD in adults was considered as a continuation of child-onset ADHD.
-It is now established, however, that also an adult-onset version exists.
-In a large longitudinal study from 2015 it was found that 28 of the 31 persons who had an ADHD-diagnosis at the age of 38 never had received an ADHD-diagnosis when tested at the ages of 11, 13 and 15.

 Treatment

-As a first step, adults with ADHD should receive psychoeducation about ADHD, so they understand the diagnosis.
-This is vital to ensure that adults with ADHD can make informed decisions about their treatment, and has other benefits such as improved relationships with others.
+As a first step, adults with ADHD should receive psychoeducation about ADHD so they understand the diagnosis.
+This is vital to ensure that adults with ADHD can make informed decisions about their treatment and have other benefits, such as improved relationships with others.
 Treatment often begins with medication selected to address the symptoms of ADHD, along with any comorbid conditions that may be present.
-Medication alone, while sometimes effective in correcting the physiological symptoms of ADHD, will not address the paucity of skills which many adults will have acquired because of their ADHD (e.g., one might regain ability to focus with medication, but skills such as organizing, prioritizing and effectively communicating have taken others time to cultivate).
+Medication alone, while sometimes effective in correcting the physiological symptoms of ADHD, will not address the paucity of skills that many adults will have acquired because of their ADHD (e.g., one might regain the ability to focus with medication, but skills such as organizing, prioritizing, and effectively communicating have taken others time to cultivate).
 Suggested treatment for adult ADHD is to include a combined approach of psychosocial interventions (behavioural or cognitive), medication, vocational interventions, and regular follow-up support.

 Medications

 Medications to help treat ADHD include psychostimulants and non-stimulants.
 Guidelines and availability of the different options available for medication may vary depending on what country the person lives in.